ConorWilliams/libfork/README.md

 ### Single header

 Although this is __not recommend__ and primarily exist for easy integration with [godbolt](https://godbolt.org/z/nzTPKqrrq); libfork supplies a [single header](single_header/libfork.hpp) that you can copy-and-paste into your project.
-See the [BUILDING](BUILDING.md) document's note about hwloc integration.
+See the [BUILDING](BUILDING.md) document's note about hwloc integration and compiler flags.

 <!-- TODO: godbolt with include. -->